Pre-visit information

 Parking

-If you are driving to campus, parking is available on the top floor of the Shepley Garage (#97 on the campus map).
-The Shepley Garage is accessible via the Big Bend and Shepley intersection.
+If you are driving to campus, parking is available on the top floor of the Shepley Drive Garage (#203 on the campus map).
+The Shepley Drive Garage is accessible via the Big Bend and Shepley intersection.

 No matter where you park, don’t forget to check in and pick up a validation ticket.
 You will need both the original parking ticket and validation ticket to avoid a fee when you exit the garage.